nas256/ece3400_team13/labs/lab2.md

 ## Open Music Labs Arduino FFT library

-  For this lab, we will use the Arduino's FFT library.
+  For this lab, we will use the Arduino's FFT library for our FFT implementation.
 To better understand how Arduino's FFT works, we downloaded Open Music Lab's "Arduino FFT" [Example Sketch](http://wiki.openmusiclabs.com/wiki/Example).
 Next, we checked the Arduino's datasheet to better understand the sketch code.
 We learned the following:

 1) The Arduino microcontroller's clock frequency is 16 MHz
 2) The ADC converts an analog input voltage to a 10-bit digital value (this line is copied directly from datasheet)